CoderDojoPotsdam/intro/README.md

 This is an introduction site for programming tutorials.
 The following use-cases are considered:

+- Distribute the web page
   1. [**View the website online**][page]
      The webpage is served by GitHub pages.
      You can view it online any time you want.
 Even after a meeting, you can continue to use it at home.
   2. [**Download the website for offline usage**][offline-download]
      You can distribute it with a USB-Device.
      Some of the tutorials are available offline and vilibly marked.
   3. **Distribute the webpage locally**
      You may install the [offline server][server-branch] on a local computer.
      People can access it without an internet connection.
      With a low-bandwidth internet connection, they can choose a local server from the menu and work on local tutorials.
      This frees up the internet connection and speeds up response time.
+- Customize your page
+  1. **Languages**
+     Sometimes not all participants of a meeting speak the local language.
+     Translations are the same for all pages.
+     Your page profits from translations others make.
+  2. **Flexible structure**
+     Each programming club or meeting can have its own page.
+     You can choose from a variety of tutorials and add new ones.

 This page is used by the following CoderDojos: